sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-process/send-data-sumo-logic.md

      {{< /language-toggle >}}

-2. In the following code, replace `<SumoLogic_HTTPSourceAddress_URL>` with your Sumo Logic HTTP Source Address URL:
+2. In the following code, replace `<SumoLogic_HTTPSourceAddress_URL>` with your Sumo Logic HTTP Source Address URL.
+Run:

      {{< language-toggle >}}